-Being well informed about roles and industry can help with interviews and talking to new people builds your confidence.
+Many jobs are not advertised, so being connected to a network can help you find opportunities in this 'hidden job market'.
+Being well informed about roles and industry can help with interviews and talking to new people can also build your overall confidence.

 Potential networks consist of everyone you already know and others you've yet to meet!
+They can: